 - Keep a record of all communication

-- Report the matter to the police and note the crime reference number
+- Report the matter to the police

 - Request a copy of your credit report (such as Equifax or Experian) - you can ask for incorrect information to be removed.

 If you’ve reported domestic abuse, rape or sexual crimes to us, we’d appreciate your feedback on the service we provided.